What is a LinkedIn showcase page?

 - Information on upcoming events

-- Links to blog posts
+- Links to blog posts or web articles

-Showcase Pages aren’t right for all businesses.
-Before deciding whether your business needs a Showcase Page, consider the following:
+Showcase pages aren’t right for all businesses.
+Before deciding whether your business needs a showcase page, consider the following:

 - Your showcase page will have no followers to begin with.
 This can be particularly problematic for small business owners, who already have limited time and resources.

 - Showcase pages will increase your content workload.
 You’re already posting to your company page regularly, but your showcase pages will require their own unique content.
 This is the down-side of being able to segment your customers – now you have more channels that require their own messaging and posts.

 - By creating a showcase page, you could dilute the following of your main company page.

 - If targeting content to distinct customer groups is one of your goals, you could use the targeting feature LinkedIn already provides with your company page.
 This allows you to target your updates by geography, job function, seniority and more.

 Is a LinkedIn showcase page right for your business?